Improving the Environment

 Water attenuation and flash flooding

-Urbanisation and land development create hard impervious surfaces, which absorb only 5% of rainfall.
-The remaining 95% of the rainfall becomes runoff.
+Urbanisation and land development creates hard impervious surfaces, which absorb only 5% of rainfall.
+The remaining 95% of the rainfall becomes run off.
 This puts enormous strain on sewers and river systems.
 Adding a green roof can capture over 50% of rainfall and will slow down the time before the run-off rainwater hits the drains for up to 1 hour.
 This is a major benefit in reducing the risk of flooding.

 Green roofs as part of a SUDs solution

 Sustainable drainage and water retention and attenuation are major parts of the SUDs design and method.
-As well as capturing stormwater and slowing the run-off, green also provides a filtering and cleansing benefit.
+As well as capturing stormwater and slowing the run-off, green also provide a filtering and cleansing benefit.